gitlabhq/gitlabhq/doc/development/documentation/index.md

 It supports both full and relative URLs, e.g. `https://docs.gitlab.com/ee/path/to/file.html`, `../path/to/file.html`, `path/to/file.md`.
 Note that any `*.md` paths will be compiled to `*.html`.

+NOTE: **Note:**
+This redirection method will not provide a redirect fallback on GitLab `/help`.
+When using it, make sure to add a link to the new page on the doc, otherwise it's a dead end for users that land on the doc via `/help`.

 ### Redirections for pages with Disqus comments

 If the documentation page being relocated already has any Disqus comments,